-When balloons and sky lanterns (formerly known as Chinese lanterns) are released, they don’t just disappear.
+When balloons and sky lanterns (sometimes known as Chinese lanterns) are released, they don’t just simply disappear.

-They float back down to earth where they are the same as any other litter.
-But balloons and sky lanterns are particularly dangerous pieces of litter.
-Balloons are mistaken for food by many species of wildlife, especially turtles.
+They float back down to earth, either whole or in pieces, adding to existing litter.
+Balloons and sky lanterns are particularly dangerous pieces of litter.
+Balloons are mistaken for food by many species of wildlife, particularly turtles.

 Once balloons have been eaten they can block digestive systems and cause animals to starve.
 The string on balloons can also entangle and trap animals.

 If pieces of balloon were to be dropped directly on the ground you could be fined for littering, but because they are let go - not dropped - they are not classed as litter under current legislation, despite the fact that what goes up comes back down!
 This is something we want to see changed.

 Our long term aim is to stop all intentional balloon and lantern releases around the UK, with our Don't Let Go! campaign, and to have balloons and lanterns classed as litter.
 You can read our full asks and evidence in our Pollution Policy and Position Statement.